I know you.

 - See Spot run to Dick and Jane.

-I’m tired of seeing it make the top spot in so many “Top Writing Tips” articles.
+Regardless of its origins, I’m tired of seeing it make the top spot in so many “Top Writing Tips” articles.

-Short sentences grab attention.
+Yes, short sentences grab attention.

 Variety is key.